hnky/HOL-AMLS/README.md

 # Azure Machine Learning Service

-**In this HOL your are going to use Azure Machine Learning Service and Azure Notebooks to create a MNIST model and run in in a container in Azure**
+**In this HOL you are going to use Azure Machine Learning Service and Azure Notebooks to create a MNIST model and run in in a container in Azure**

 ### Requirements
 - Azure Subscription